The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

+where $\alpha_1$ ($\alpha_2$) are the dimensionless left (right) moving light-cone momenta for the incident closed string, while $\alpha_3$ is the momentum of the open string produced.
+It is convenient to align the light-cone along the direction of motion of the closed string which we take to be a tachyon.
+Then we have

+where we used $\alpha' E_s^2=n_o-1$ and $\alpha' p^2 = n_o+3$ for the tachyon and took the large energy limit.
+Then one can check that the Neumann coefficients~\eqref{eq:N33ex} are suppressed as $1/n_o$ in this limit if $k,\,l$ are kept fixed.
+Instead if both $k,\,l$ scale with $n_o$ the Neumann coefficients stay finite

+This means that we can describe the final open string state in terms of few oscillators in the light-cone gauge~\eqref{alpha1alpha2}.
 It is difficult to prove analytically~\eqref{eq:Vpsqima} even in the case $q=0$, but, in this case, it is interesting to notice that it is easy to obtain a convincing numerical check in the light-cone gauge mentioned above: one can expand the exponential in~\eqref{eq:tachopg} and focus on the contribution that is linear in $N^{33}$ for each vertex.
 Then in \eqref{eq:Vpsqima} we obtain a contribution with two sums over the open string levels which at high energy can be approximated with two integrals.
 By recalling that in the bosonic case the indices $i,j$ run from $1$ to $24$, we obtain the following numerical estimate for \eqref{eq:Vpsqima}

 which is already very close to the full result~\eqref{eq:imATTsumpol2}.
 By going to next order and including in~\eqref{eq:tachopg} the quadratic terms in the Neumann coefficients coming from the expansion of the exponential, one can check numerically that this new contribution is subleading and changes the numerical coefficient~\eqref{eq:1stcont} from $0.929$ to $0.998$~\cite{DAppollonio:2015oag}.
 It is clear that in this gauge the expansion is converging very quickly so one can describe the open string produced in the transition at $t=0$ as a linear combination of states with a pair of $\hat{a}^i_k$ oscillators plus small corrections with the insertion of few other pairs (with the levels summing up to $n_o$ globally).